UBC-Stat-ML/blangDoc/examples/hmm.md

 ## Skeleton

-Here is a skeleton to start from:
+Here is a skeleton to start from.
+Start with modelling each day with an iid Poisson for simplicity

 ```
 import blang.types.*